AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

     consistency t = Tmˢ t tt
 ~~~

 *Kripke models* contain slightly more structure than the standard model, allowing us to implement normalization, which is a *completeness* theorem from a logical viewpoint [@coquand1997intuitionistic], as per the Curry-Howard correspondence.
-Adding yet more structure yields *presheaf models*, which enable correctness proofs for normalization as well.
+Adding yet more structure yields *presheaf models*, which enable correctness proofs for normalization as well; this will be elaborated in [@sec:presheaf-refinement].
 We summarize the computational and logical interpretations below.
 Be mindful though that the the table picks out specific things relevant to our interest, and there are many more computations and logical interpretations possible for each class of models.

 | Model     | Computation            | Proof                       |